Saudi Arabia: Foreigners

-According to The Guardian, as of 2013 there were more than half a million foreign-born domestic workers in Saudi Arabia.
+According to The Guardian, as of 2013 there were more than half a million foreign-born domestic workers.
 Most have backgrounds in poverty and come from Africa, the Indian subcontinent and Southeast Asia.
 To go to work in Saudi Arabia, they must often pay large sums to recruitment agencies in their home countries.
 The agencies then handle the necessary legal paperwork.